This post may contain affiliate links. Please see my disclosure policy for more information.

 To Make the Mousse Layers:

 - Prepare your pan.
 You need a 9-inch pan with sides at least 3 inches tall, and the ability to remove the bottom.
-Either a cake pan with a removable bottom or a springform pan will work.
-Line the inner wall with a 4-inch high acetate cake collar or strip of aluminum foil or waxed paper.
-Make sure the acetate or waxed paper is long enough so that it overlaps itself, and if you are using foil/waxed paper, make sure you cut the strip tall enough to extend at least an inch over the pan’s sides, since the cake is about 4 inches tall.
+Either a cake pan with a removeable bottom or a 9" springform will work.
+Line the inner wall with an acetate cake collar or strip of aluminum foil, parchment paper, or waxed paper.
+Make sure the acetate collar or other lining is long enough so that it overlaps itself.
+Also, if you are using foil/parchment/waxed paper, make sure you cut the strip tall enough to extend at least an inch over the pan’s sides, since the cake is about 4 inches tall.

 - While you wait for the chocolate mixture to cool, prepare the gelatin.
 Whisk together the gelatin and the cold water in a small bowl, and set it aside to let the gelatin absorb the water.
-When the chocolate is at room temperature, microwave the bowl of gelatin for 15 seconds, until it is melted.
-Whisk the melted gelatin and chocolate together.
+When the chocolate is sufficiently cooled, microwave the bowl of gelatin for 15 seconds, until it is melted.
+Then whisk the melted gelatin and chocolate together.

-- Whip the remaining 1 cup heavy cream to firm peaks.
-Fold half of the whipped cream into the chocolate, and once it’s incorporated, gently fold in the remaining whipped cream.
+- Whip the remaining 1 cup heavy whipping cream to just before firm peaks form (see FAQ for more tips).
+Fold half of the whipped cream into the warm chocolate.
+Once it’s incorporated, gently fold in the remaining whipped cream.
 Scrape the mousse on top of the brownie, and spread it into an even layer.
 Refrigerate the cake for 25 minutes, until the mouse has started to set and is firm enough that a second layer can be added.

-- For the raspberry mousse, make a quick puree by blending 1/2 cup fresh raspberries in a blender or food processor.
+- Prepare the raspberry mousse layer: make a quick puree by blending 1/2 cup fresh raspberries in a blender or food processor.
 Pour them through a fine mesh strainer to remove the seeds, and measure out 1/4 cup raspberry puree.
-(If you have extra puree, save it for another use.)
+Extra puree can be saved and used for other purposes.

-- Combine the white chocolate, raspberry puree, 1/2 cup of heavy cream, and salt in a microwave-safe bowl.
-Continue to make this layer the same way you made the chocolate layer, by melting and cooling the chocolate, whisking in melted gelatin, and folding in whipped cream.
+- Combine the white chocolate, raspberry puree, 1/2 cup heavy whipping cream, and salt in a microwave-safe bowl.
+Continue to make the raspberry layer the same way you made the chocolate layer, by melting and cooling the chocolate mixture to about 95-100 degrees C, whisking in melted gelatin, and folding in whipped cream.
 Add a few drops of pink food coloring to boost the pink color, if desired.
 At the very end, stir in the remaining 1 cup of fresh raspberries and pour the mousse over the chocolate mousse layer.
-Spread it into an even layer, and refrigerate again.
+Spread it into an even layer, and refrigerate again for about 25 minutes.

 - Pour the ganache over the top of the cake, and use a spatula to nudge it right to the edge and over in evenly spaced drizzles.
 Don’t worry if the top is not smooth—it will be covered up!
 Add the fresh raspberries and chocolate curls on top of the cake.
 Refrigerate to set the ganache.